darkn3rd/script-tut/scriptbox/design/data_structure.md

+# Notes on data structure that would be good for this model

 What you have is no longer just a tree.
 The YAML is a good **authoring hierarchy**, but the execution model is really an **ordered dependency graph**.

 The cleanest model is: